Random Ridge Winery

 The importance of attending to his love of surfing despite the ubiquitous obligations of Random Ridge was made dramatically clear to him long ago.
 “After we bought the ranch property and I planted the vineyard, I did not surf much for a few years.
 In 1984 I planned a spring surf trip to Scorpion Bay in Mexico with a high school friend.
 That’s a very busy time in the vineyard, and at the last minute I bailed on the trip.
 The day I should have been en route to Baja, I was in a tractor accident at Carmenet that blew out my knee and required surgery.
 It was a near-death experience as the tractor was set to roll into a deep canyon.
 I had a long recuperation followed by years of use of a Lennox Hill knee brace.
 During the months I was recovering, I promised myself always to treat surfing as a priority.”

-bill recently heading to surf photo:zane
+bill heading to surf photo:zane

-In 1986, a few years after the tractor accident, Bill packed his knee brace in his suitcase and the whole family spent a month at the surf camp in Tavarua, Fiji, “in its salad days.”
+In 1986, a few years after the tractor accident, Bill packed his knee brace in a suitcase and the whole family spent a month at the surf camp in Tavarua, Fiji, “in its salad days.”
 Now, he often combines surf and wine travel, including trips to France, Spain, Portugal, Madeira, New Zealand, Chile, Costa Rica, Peru, Nicaragua, Australia, and Japan.
 The wine/surf culture of West Oz was a particular favorite: “quality winegrapes, complex coastline, real sympatico people, uncrowded welcoming environment.”
 Bill surfs less often near home on the cold and rugged California north coast.
 As his and Susan’s families remain in southern California, they head southward for frequent surf/wine trips.
 "My wine makes me welcome wherever I go.
 It’s a great calling card and bartering tool."

 the family's first surf trip abroad:a month in tavarua, fiji 1986